zhangts20/trtllm-serve/README.md

 max_batch_size: 128
 # The max input length of generated engine
 max_input_len: 2048
+# The max beam width of generated engine
+max_beam_width: 1
 # The max output length of generated engine
 max_output_len: 1024
 # The max num tokens of generated engine